 Staff are continually involved in professional development.
 School practices are regularly reviewed to ensure the latest teaching strategies are being implemented.
 We value and encourage feedback on curriculum content.

-Teachers are following the approach as outlined in the M.O.E.
-Numeracy Project, where children learn core mathematical knowledge and strategies in their home room.
+Students learn core mathematical knowledge and strategies in their homeroom with the exception of a maths extension class.
 Those who have special abilities are specifically catered for with their placement reviewed constantly.
 In addition to this, opportunities to be involved in the Otago Mathletics competition, the Otago University Problem Challenge and ICAS Testing are available.

 Children excelling in sporting areas are encouraged to enter North Otago events and make themselves available for representative teams.
 Correct clothing is essential for free body movement and for obvious hygiene reasons.
 We rely on parents’ support and assistance in ensuring that the school Physical Education uniform requirements are met.

 Health education at this level deals with social issues including, Peer Pressure, Self Esteem, Puberty, Drug Awareness, Keeping Ourselves Safe and Healthy Eating.
 We are only too pleased to answer parental enquiries about the programme.

 The school choir is active throughout the year, presenting school and public performances.

 In order to utilise the strengths of teaching staff and to maximise learning opportunities, all children take part in an extensive modules programme.

 A real strength of this programme is the way in which children develop organisational skills, move to other classrooms and relate to different teachers.
 Many Year 9 students rate this highly as good preparation for High School.
 Modules in 2021 have been Enviro, History, Science, Health: Hauora, Physical Education, Thinking, Performer, STEM (science, technology, engineering, maths), Ahurea (culture), Japanese, Financial Literacy and Ukulele.